-The Superintendent or designee shall annually prepare and submit the Annual Financial Report on a timely basis using the form adopted by the ISBE.
-The Superintendent shall review and discuss the Annual Financial Report with the Board before it is submitted.
+The Superintendent or designee shall annually prepare and submit the Annual Financial Report on a timely basis using the form adopted by the Illinois State Board of Education.

 Inventories

 The Superintendent or designee is responsible for establishing and maintaining accurate inventory records.
 The inventory record of supplies and equipment shall include a description of each item, quantity, location, purchase date, and cost or estimated replacement cost.